National Trial Team

 Members of the National Trial Team face real-world issues in intense mock trial competitions across the nation.
 As a student advocate on the team, you’ll stand out from other law school graduates – with more trial experience than many lawyers accumulate after years in the field.

-If you're interested in participating as a competition judge, click here.
+If you're interested in participating as a competition judge, fill out an application form.

 Real-Life Issues Drawn from the Courts

 Team members get a firm knowledge of the rules of trial procedure: conducting opening and closing arguments; direct and cross-examinations; and learning how rules of evidence can affect a case.

 You’ll get the skills to develop a theory of a case: researching and deciding what the most important facts are, and then arraying the evidence in a way that supports those facts to focus a jury.
 Most importantly, you’ll learn how to conduct yourself in a courtroom, and present the facts – relating to a jury as a person, instead of a lawyer.

 “They have every skill a trial lawyer should have, “ says Professor Timothy Wilton, National Trial Team director, “after they leave this program, they can try a case better than most trial lawyers in the District Courts of Massachusetts.”